expo/expo/docs/pages/versions/unversioned/sdk/facebook.md

 Returns the `FacebookAuth` object if a user is authenticated, and `null` if no valid authentication exists.

-You can use this method to check if the user should sign-in or not.
+You can use this method to check if the user should sign in or not.

-#### returns
+#### Returns

 - `FacebookAuth` type:

   - **token (_string_)** Access token for the authenticated session.
-This'll provide access to use with Facebook Graph API.
+This will provide access to use with Facebook Graph API.
   - **userID (_string_)** The ID of the user.
   - **appID (_string_)** Application ID used to initialize the FBSDK app.
   - **permissions (_string[] | undefined_)** List of granted permissions.